-I'm paraphrasing time-management expert Paul Burton's broader definition in a recent blog post, "Disciplines are Hard.
+I'm paraphrasing time-management expert Paul Burton's broader definition in a blog post, "Disciplines are Hard.
 Habits are Easy."
 He also tells us that

 "Change is hard because it forces us to move from a mindless state of consciousness to a mindful one before returning to another mindless one."

 We want to move from one hard-coded behavior (habit) to another hard-coded behavior (habit).
 We must exert conscious effort (discipline) to accomplish this goal.
 In fact, we need to apply discipline for as long as it takes to "break" the old habit and "form" the new habit.
 Though we feel uncomfortable during the discipline stage, we reach a comfort level again once the new habit is formed.

 For lawyers to embrace the temporary discipline and discomfort of forming a business-development habit requires a mental evolution:

 Accept that business development is a necessary, mission-critical function